Creativity amid crisis: Mariana Martins aims to 'learn something new' in scary times

 Her first commission came more than a week ago from Peter Morse, Essex Art's programs and operations manager.

-Morse wanted to cheer up his wife – stressed over the coronavirus outbreak.
-He hired Martins to illustrate the couple's black Labrador, described as a big goofball.
+Morse wanted to cheer up his wife — stressed over the coronavirus outbreak.
+He hired Martins to illustrate the couple's black Labrador retriever, described as a big goofball.

 Transforming people's pets into cartoon characters makes her happy — and the animals' owners, too.